-In addition, the Company further monitors underwriting risk through the Underwriting and Claims Risk sub-committee.
+In addition, the Company further monitors underwriting risk through the ERMC.

 4.2 Market Risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate as a result of changes in market factors.
 Market factors include three types of risk: currency risk, interest rate risk and equity risk.